 For a deeper understanding of how psychological rules influence our lives, please have a ready of the Unhelpful Habitual Rules article.

 The Formation of Unreasonable Standards

-All the above three factors come together to form your personal standards and the expectations you bring into every situation.
+All the above three factors come together to form your personal standards and the expectations you bring to every situation.
 Your personal standards are of course guidelines you use to measure your success.
 They are guiding principles of behavior that help direct what you focus on and how you end up focusing on things.
 As such, they affect the choices and decisions you make when it comes to indulging in perfectionistic behavior.

-Take into consideration the personal standards you have set for yourself in an area of your life where you tend to indulge in perfectionism, and ask yourself:
+Take into consideration the personal standards you have set for yourself in an area of your life where you tend to indulge in perfectionism and ask yourself:

 Are my personal standards in this situation realistic?

 Are my personal standards in this situation achievable?

 Are my personal standards in this situation flexible?

 What problems tend to result from indulging in these high standards?

 How does this affect me, how does it affect the situation, and how does it affect my life?